Holocaust Memorial Day

 Region(s): All of UK

-Holocaust Memorial Day takes place annually on the 27th January, the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.
-It is an international day to remember the six million Jews murdered during the Holocaust and the millions of other people killed under the Nazi persecution of other groups and in the more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+On Holocaust Memorial Day we remember the six million Jews murdered during the Holocaust, alongside the millions of non-Jewish people murdered by the Nazis and in more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
 It is an occasion for everyone to come together to learn, remember, reflect and consider what action we can take to stand up to hatred, discrimination and racism in the world today.

-The theme for Holocaust Memorial Day 2024 is ‘Fragility of Freedom’.
 The Holocaust Memorial Day Trust has created a number of resources for primary and secondary schools that can be used to explore the theme and support teaching and learning:

 - Guidance documents to support teachers as they deliver Holocaust and genocide education to students of different ages and abilities.